Vanshgarg-robo/HFSS-microstrip-antenna/README.md

 ## How It Works

 - The antenna design is **code-driven**, not CAD-driven.
-- **6 geometric parameters** (ground length, ground width, patch length, patch width, and 2 additional parameters) are stored in a parametric array.
+- **6 geometric parameters** are stored in a configuration array in `config.py`:
+  1. Ground Length
+  2. Ground Width
+  3. Patch Length
+  4. Patch Width
+  5. Feed Length
+  6. Feed Width
-- Change the array values → Run the script → A new antenna design is automatically generated and simulated in HFSS.
+- Change the array values in `config.py` → Run `main.py` → A new antenna design is automatically generated and simulated in HFSS.
 - Total execution time: **~0.5 to 1 minute** per design variant.

-## Features

-- Fully automated HFSS geometry creation via PyAEDT
-- Parametric design using a 6-element configuration array
-- Rapid prototyping: generate multiple frequency variants instantly
-- Automated simulation setup and execution
-- Results export (S-parameters, radiation patterns, etc.)

 ## Project Structure